juan-damico/forecasting-economics/EconLab-with-the-Experts/README.md

 © **Forecasting Economics — EconLab with Experts**.
 All rights reserved.

 Content may not be used for commercial purposes or reproduced without proper citation.
-Each episode's intellectual content belongs to its presenter as the author.
+Each episode's intellectual content belongs to its presenter as the intellectual author.
 For permissions, contact [juan.damico@forecastingeconomics.com](mailto:juan.damico@forecastingeconomics.com).

 ---